 UOSA administers a single-employer defined post-employment health care benefit plan (the Plan).
-For purposes of measuring the total OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, an actuarial valuation was performed as of June 30, 2021, and rolled forward to the measurement date of June 30, 2022.
+For purposes of measuring the total OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, an actuarial valuation was performed as of June 30, 2023, using updated actuarial assumptions.
 For this purpose, the Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
 There are no investments as this is a pay-as you-go plan and all cash is held in a cash account.